Mental Health – involuntary treatment

-The focus of the service is to provide advice and representation to people who have matters before the Mental Health Review Tribunal.
-Due to limited resources, we may not be able to provide assistance to people who do not have matters or potential matters before the Mental Health Review Tribunal.
+We provide advice and representation to people who have matters before the Mental Health Review Tribunal.
+Due to limited resources, we may not be able to provide assistance to people who do not have matters, or potential matters, before the Mental Health Review Tribunal.

-A matter before the Mental Health Tribunal includes:
+A matter before the Mental Health Review Tribunal includes:

-The extent of assistance that will be provided by the MHAP is at the discretion of the service, having regard to all relevant circumstances such as the needs of the client, the merits of the case and the resources of the service.
+The extent of assistance that will be provided by the MHAP is at the discretion of the service, and will be based on all relevant circumstances such as the needs of the client, the merits of the case and the resources of the service.

 For example, the service may:

-- Provide one-off legal advice on a client’s rights and obligations under the Mental Health Act 2000 (Qld)
+- Provide one-off legal advice on a person’s rights and obligations under the Mental Health Act 2016 (Qld)

-- Assist a client in preparing submissions for use by the client in the conduct of his or her own matter
+- Assist in preparing submissions for a client to use in their matter

-- Appear before the Mental Health Review Tribunal on behalf of a client.
+- Provide representation before the Mental Health Review Tribunal on behalf of a client

 We do not provide representation before the Mental Health Court.
 If you require assistance for a Mental Health Court matter, please contact Legal Aid Queensland on 1300 65 11 88.

-If the MHAP cannot assist an individual, we will try to refer the person to another organisation that may be able to assist.
+If the MHAP cannot assist, we will always try to refer you to another organisation that may be able to assist.

 “Carly Dennis would have to be one of THE MOST kind hearted beautiful souled people I’ve ever [had] the pleasure of meeting.
 The help & assistance I received from that woman has most definitely changed my life for the better.
 I couldn’t thank her enough I had been treated so damn inhumane until she stepped in & removed the unfair torment I was receiving.”